Soc Trang Province General Information

 Region: Mekong Delta

-Influenced by oceanic weather, the province has two seasons: the rainy season lasts from May to November and dry season lasts from December to April next year.
-Annual average temperature is 27oC.
+Influenced by oceanic weather, the province has two seasons: the rainy season lasts from May to November and the dry season lasts from December to April next year.
+The annual average temperature is 27oC.
 Annual rainfall is 1,840mm

-The provincial capital of Sóc Trăng province is the town of the same name.
+The provincial capital of Sóc Trang province is a town of the same name.
 It is 231 km from Ho Chí Minh City.

 The province has two large rivers: the Hau River and the My Thanh River.